 That’s it.
 But do you see what’s different about Enoch?
 First, he lived 365 years in close fellowship with God.
 That means his relationship with God was solid.
 Enoch never grew weary of walking with God.
 Why?
 Because he clearly worked hard at be CLOSE to God.
 I had to ask, would I ever get tired of someone if I lived with them for 365 years?
 Isn’t that a really long time?
 And then I thought of my wife and eternity, and I understood.
 When you completely love someone 365 years is just getting started.
 Lesson?
 Work hard at staying in love with Jesus because He’s working hard at staying in love with you.

 Second, there are benefits to staying in love with God.
 “Then one day he disappeared, because God took him.”
 God allowed Enoch to skip death.
 And realize this was way, way before Christ died on the cross.
 What an incredible privilege!
 Lesson?
 There clearly are many incredible benefits to remaining in intimate relationship with God throughout our life, and they start with staying in love with Him.
 Yeah, thanks Enoch...that's a great place to start…every day.

 Pastor Rusty <><

 MORE GOOD NEWS AND UPDATES:

-12.Looking to get out of the house for a little bit?
-We still have openings for volunteer receptionist for Tuesday, Wednesday and Friday afternoon shifts.
+6. We still need volunteer receptionist for several shifts.
+The morning shift is 9am-12:30pm.
+The afternoon shift is 12:304pm.
 You can work each week or every other week.
 OR you might like to be a sub and serve when others are on vacation.
 Building traffic is slowly increasing and having receptionists to answer the phone is a GREAT help to our administrative staff!
 Contact Administrative Assistant Lynda Preston at email@example.com or 317-359-9651, extension 131.